This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Toronto.

 Toronto Pearson (YYZ) is the main hub for Air Canada and the largest and busiest airport in the country.
-Situated just 16 miles from downtown Toronto, it’s easy to make the most of your layover by heading off into the city.
+Situated just 28km from downtown Toronto, it’s easy to make the most of your long layover by heading into the city.

-Given that the lines at security can be long, it makes sense to have at least five hours downtime if you want to see some of Toronto.
-Thanks to a fast rail connection to the center of town, you can get from the airport to Union Station in just 25 minutes.
-The station is bang in the middle of Toronto’s downtown area, and just a short walk from the shore of Lake Ontario.
+Since security lines can be long, plan your layover accordingly if you want to see some of Toronto.
+Thanks to a fast rail connection to the city centre, you can get from the airport to Union Station in just 25 minutes.
+The station is bang in the middle of Toronto’s downtown area and just a short walk from the shore of Lake Ontario.
 Read on to find out which of the city’s attractions you can see on your layover.

 For those who don’t have time to go into town, Toronto Pearson can be a decent place to spend a few hours if you can find an empty gate or pay to use one of the lounges.
 With WiFi throughout the terminals and comfortable seating in a few areas, there are opportunities to relax or get some work done.
-The airport is also home to both permanent and temporary art exhibitions, and there are two dinosaur skeletons on display in Terminal 1.
-Take a look at our Toronto Pearson Airport Guide for more information on the airport.
+The airport is also home to permanent and temporary art exhibitions, including two dinosaur skeletons on display in Terminal 1.
+Please look at our Toronto Pearson Airport Guide for more information on the airport.

 Hop-on Hop-off Sightseeing Bus

-CitySightseeing Toronto operates a 21 stop sightseeing hop-on hop-off tour of Toronto.
+CitySightseeing Toronto operates a 21-stop sightseeing hop-on hop-off tour of Toronto.
 The route takes you to the St. Lawrence Market, Distillery District, Eaton Centre, Casa Loma, Yorkville, Royal Ontario Museum, Art Gallery of Ontario, Chinatown, Kensington Market, CN Tower, Ripley’s Aquarium, Waterfront and Hockey Hall of Fame.
-Add the harbour cruise extension for awesome views of the city skyline.
+Add the harbour cruise extension for incredible views of the city skyline.

-Time Required: The full bus route takes two hours without stops.
-The harbour cruise takes an additional 45 minutes, but waiting times may occur.
+- Time Required: The entire bus route takes two hours without stops.
+The harbour cruise takes 45 minutes, but waiting times may occur.

-Getting There: You can take the UP Train from Pearson Airport to Union Station.
-There is bus stop a short walk from the train station (see Google Map).
-Another (cheaper) option is to take the TTC from Pearson to Bay Street (Cumberland exit) or St. George Station to board at the Yorkville/ROM pick-up point at Avenue Road & Bloor Street (see Google Map).
+- Getting There: You can take the UP Train from Pearson Airport to Union Station.
+A bus stop is a short walk from the train station (see Google Maps).
+Another (cheaper) option is to take the TTC from Pearson to Bay Street (Cumberland exit) or St. George Station to board at the Yorkville/ROM pick-up point at Avenue Road & Bloor Street (see Google Maps).

-Time Required: Book in advance so you can get up the tower as soon as you arrive.
-If you don’t, you could get stuck in long lines at the bottom, and they’re especially long during summer months.
-Once you’re inside the tower the average visit takes 90 minutes.
+- Time Required: Book in advance so you can get up the tower as soon as you arrive.
+If you don’t book in advance, you could get stuck in long lines at the bottom, especially during summer.
+Once you’re inside the tower, the average visit takes 90 minutes.

-How to get there: The CN Tower is a ten-minute walk from Union Station, and there is a walkway between the two so visitors can find their way easily.
-Toronto tour buses also have a stop at the foot of the tower.
+- How to get there: The CN Tower is a ten-minute walk from Union Station, and there is a walkway between the two so visitors can find their way easily.
+Toronto tour buses also stop at the foot of the tower.
 Check out this Google Map.

-With over 13,500 sea and freshwater specimens representing more than 450 species, Ripley’s Aquarium is an awe-inspiring layover activity.
-The walk-through tank is especially fun, and makes visitors feel as if they are underwater.
+Ripley’s Aquarium is an awe-inspiring layover activity with over 13,500 sea and freshwater specimens representing more than 450 species.
+The walk-through tank is especially fun and makes visitors feel as if they are underwater.

-How to get there: Take the UP Express to Union Station and take a short walk to the Aquarium, which is signposted for ease of access.
-If you are coming by taxi, Ripley’s is found close to the CN Tower.
+- How to get there: Take the UP Express to Union Station and take a short walk to the aquarium, signposted for easy access.
+If you are coming by taxi, Ripley’s is near the CN Tower.

 Hockey Hall of Fame

 Ice hockey is the biggest sport in Canada, and the Hockey Hall of Fame is home to a massive collection of memorabilia.
-The Stanley Cup, which is the most important prize in the sport, is kept here, and there is plenty to keep even non-hockey fans entertained.
+The Stanley Cup, the ultimate prize in the sport, is kept here, and there is plenty to keep even non-hockey fans entertained.

-Toronto Pearson is 16 miles from the center of the city, and there are plenty of transportation options.
+Pearson Airport is 16 miles from the city’s center and has many transportation options.
 The best choice depends on how much time you have to spare and how much money you are willing to pay.

 Public transit options include:

 - Train: The UP Express leaves the airport every 15 minutes and takes 25 minutes to reach Union Station in downtown Toronto.
-A single fare costs $12 CAD, but there is also a special long layover ticket that will get you to and from the airport for the same price as long as you return within 7 hours.
+A single fare costs CAD 12.35, but there is also a special long layover ticket that will get you to and from the airport for the same price as long as you return within 7 hours.

-- Bus: You can get into town using the TTC public transit system but you will need to take a 25-minute bus ride and then two subway connections.
+- Bus: You can get into town using the TTC public transit system, but you must take a 25-minute bus ride and then two subway connections.

 Private transit options include:

 - Taxi: Toronto taxis charge a flat rate based on the distance to your destination.
-A ride to downtown will cost around $50 CAD.
+A ride to the downtown core will cost around CAD 50.
 A limousine service is also available for a slightly higher price.

 - Car Rentals: YYZ is home to offices of many car rental companies, including Avis, Budget, Dollar/Thrifty, Enterprise, Hertz, and National/Alamo.